e200/MakeAccessible/readme.md

 ##### Coming soon:

 - Instantiate classes with inaccessible constructors (Singletons).
-- Clone classes with inaccessible clones.
+- Clone classes that are protected from clones.

 ## Best pratices